-Coming out is the process of telling friends, family members, or others about your same-sex attraction.
+Coming out, also known as ‘inviting in’ or ‘disclosure’ is the process of telling friends, family members, or others about your same-sex attraction.
 Many people fear negative reactions when they disclose their sexuality.
 Sometimes this fear is justified, as some people may respond badly, despite the fact that modern attitudes are much more accepting than they once were.

 A bad response can be very disappointing and hurtful, especially if it comes from someone close like your own family.
 On the other hand, many young people are often surprised by how supportive and accepting the response is.